top of page

 I started to read more!
 Not these fancy olden hardcover books, but you get the gist =-)

-As I navigated these reflections, I sought practical tools to facilitate my growth.
-I realized that professional development is not just about attending workshops; it’s about understanding my unique voice as an educator and its role in shaping the educational environment.
-This is the primary reason I've become addicted to edge-u-badges, and their system of micro-credentialized learning.
+As I navigated these reflections, I sought tools for my growth.
+I discovered that professional development isn't solely about attending workshops; it’s about understanding my unique voice as an educator.
+This realization is why I've become addicted to edge-u-badges and their system of micro-credentialed learning.

 I made a conscious choice to surround myself with positivity.
 I sought mentorship from colleagues who encouraged resilience and inspiration.
-Conversations with peers led to fresh ideas that allowed us to think outside the box.
-Furthermore, I read books that challenged my assumptions and pushed me beyond my comfort zone.
-If I couldn't find positive spaces in person, then I started finding them online.
-Shout out to the Eduguardians and the #BeeGold EDU crews and the myriad folks in adjacent spaces who have put up with my questions and antics!
+Conversations sparked fresh ideas, allowing us to think outside the box.
+Additionally, I immersed myself in books that challenged my assumptions, propelling me beyond my comfort zone.
+When I couldn't find positive spaces in person, I sought them out online.
+A special shout-out goes to the Eduguardians and the #BeeGold EDU crew, among many others, who have endured my questions and antics!

-Most importantly, I began sharing my journey openly.
-This practice fostered a supportive community of educators who uplift one another.
-For instance, by discussing my struggles during a group meeting, I found that others shared similar experiences, and we could support and learn from each other.
-I found similar folks I could zoom or chat in the DMs with who have gone through similar challenges.
-I want to start sharing both my journey and my resources on a more consistent basis so I can become the rock that others have become for me.
+Most importantly, I began openly sharing my journey.
+This practice cultivated a supportive community of educators who uplift one another.
+For instance, by discussing my struggles during group meetings, I found others shared similar experiences.
+Together, we could support and learn from each other.
+I also discovered individuals I could connect with in Zoom chats or DMs who had faced similar challenges.
+I want to consistently share my journey and resources so I can become the rock for others that they have been for me.

-Reinventing myself in education meant recognizing that each lesson, interaction, and professional opportunity is a chance for growth.
-I adopted a mindset that viewed obstacles as integral to my journey.
-Instead of avoiding difficult topics or challenges in curriculum design, I embraced them (like the 3 new classes I taught in the spring semester out of a desire to learn and help others).
+Reinventing myself in education involves recognizing that every lesson, interaction, and professional opportunity serves as a chance for growth.
+I adopted a mindset that views obstacles as integral to my journey.
+Instead of avoiding challenging topics or hurdles in curriculum design, I embraced them.
+For example, I taught three new classes in the spring semester out of a desire to learn and help others.

-My newfound perspective empowered me to innovate my teaching practices.
-I encouraged my students to express their thoughts freely, just as I was learning to do.
-This openness turned my classroom into one of dialogue, collaboration, and vulnerability.
-I have fallen in love with things like Swivl's Mirror & M2 to innovate in self and student reflections.
+This new perspective empowered me to innovate my teaching practices.
+I encouraged my students to express their thoughts freely, mirroring my own learning process.
+This openness transformed my classroom into a space of dialogue, collaboration, and vulnerability.
+I have grown fond of resources like Swivl's Mirror & M2 to enhance both self and student reflections.

-When I showed my authentic self, it inspired my students to do the same.
-In sharing personal stories and challenges, we created a bond of trust.
-This connection has led to deeper learning and a willingness among students to take risks with their thoughts and ideas.
-My middle school students especially enjoyed it when I could vocalize my struggles with my emotions, cognitive issues, or others.
-It allowed them to truly see that all humans are messes just like they are.
+When I showcased my authentic self, it inspired my students to do the same.
+By sharing personal stories and challenges, we cultivated a bond of trust.
+This connection has led to deeper learning and heightened students' willingness to take risks with their thoughts and ideas.
+In particular, my middle school students appreciated moments when I voiced my emotional struggles or cognitive challenges.
+They saw that all humans—myself included—are imperfect beings navigating life.

 Close-up of a teacher’s desk arranged with students' projects and colorful stationery